New Method for Picking the 'Right' Egg in IVF

 The results are published in the May issue of the journal Human Reproduction.

-They characterized two genes -- SPSB2 and TP5313 -- and found that the expression of these genes was consistently underrepresented in cumulus cells that surrounded abnormal eggs, while these same genes were normally expressed in eggs with the correct number of chromosomes.
+They characterized two genes -- SPSB2 and TP5313 -- and found the expression of these genes was consistently underrepresented in cumulus cells surrounding abnormal eggs, while these same genes were normally expressed in eggs with the correct number of chromosomes.

 Other authors on the study include Elpida Fragouli, Amy E. Lager, and Umit A. Kayisli.